 We are a nation of over eaters.
 Maybe this tip doesn’t apply to you and you have found the right balance.
 But levels of obesity in most Western countries suggest most of us are still trying to find the right balance.

 I often let supermarkets dictate portion control to me.
 For example, if I make some bolognaise for dinner I would use a 500 gram pack of beef for 4 serves.
 I intend to freeze some for later, but ultimately I overeat because ‘it’s there!’

 Let’s be realistic here.
 It’s much easier to pop into the supermarket, buy mindlessly and get through the week.
 We are tired and need to be fed.
-All this planning is exhausting.
+All this planning is exhausting, and I know we all strive for the easiest way.
 What is the point if you are managing to make it through the weeks?

 The best part is to give yourself some incentive.
 What could saving $50 or $100 mean to you.
 You could direct the extra funds to saving for a new car?
 Put it towards a new holiday?
 Or could that extra money be driven into your mortgage?
 An extra $200 a month towards the average mortgage of $300,000 could take 6 years and 5 months off you mortgage.

 It takes a little time to get creative with saving money at the grocery store, but with some planning, mindfulness and smart purchasing you can make sure you are eating healthy, fresh and like a rockstar.

 I would love to hear the best ways you have reduced the extra cost on your grocery bill, ways to reduce food waste, to create delicious meals.
 Please share your finds in the comments below or share any of your healthy meal prep recipes!
 Good luck.